itselts/defect-optimisation/README.md

 - who does them
 - how to do them

+Automate workforce planning, reduce travel time and increase productivity all in one.

 **Thought experiment 1**: *Try manually determining just one of these decisions optimally.
 For example, given 15 jobs, what is the fastest way to traverse all of them with just 1 vehicle?*

 **Thought experiment 2**: *If we can't do all the jobs, is it better to attend to a cluster of low priority jobs close by, or travel further out to an urgent one?*